sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/lab-releases.md

 This limitation does not apply to limitations that cannot be limited by law.

 Thank you for your understanding and cooperation

-agree to provide feedback to help us improve our offerings.